 Using Mathics3 from your code¶

-There a various ways you make use of Mathics3 ability to solve equations, or run code which we describe here.
+There are various ways, which we describe here, that you can make use of Mathics3’s ability to solve equations, or run Mathics3 code.

 From a shell¶